-Beginning on Monday, June 8th, curbside pickup of library materials will be available to patrons.
+Curbside pickup of library materials is available to patrons.

 Patrons may browse and request materials through the online catalog or by calling (203) 797-4505 ext.
 7707.